 App Integrations with Teams and Top 5 Starter Picks

 Business messaging and collaboration apps have become vital tools.
 A chat-based workplace, Teams is a comprehensive solution to your business’s collaboration needs.
 Because it uses a messenger/persistent chat app at its core, you can create groups/channels as well as privately message employees or colleagues.
 You can also personalize your profile using emojis, pictures, gifs, and more.
-Additionally, all of the current Skype for Business conferencing and voice functionality is slowly being ported and integrated into Teams making it easy to hop on a video call without ever leaving the Teams app.
+Additionally, Microsoft Teams integrations such as Skype for Business conferencing and voice functionality is slowly being ported into Teams making it easy to hop on a video call without ever leaving the Teams app.

 What’s more, Teams is set up as a core member of Office 365, making it a true hub for teamwork.
 All of Microsoft’s signature software apps such as Word, Excel, PowerPoint, OneNote, etc. are baked into Teams so your business has all the information it needs at its fingertips and you retain, manage, and generate more business, faster.